Expert Advice after your Bicycle Accident

 Taking Your Case to Court

-Once we send the Court your claim, they will provide a timetable on how the matter will proceed.
+Once we begin litigation the Court will provide a timetable on how the matter will proceed.
 This will be explained to you by your specialist.

 WHAT'S THE NEXT STEP

 In the case of a serious accident, we understand the need for specialist medical care and additional support both financially and emotionally.
 Accidents can have a devastating impact on the lives of both you and your family.
-Our specialist firm are here to support you in more than just your claim.
+Our specialist firm are here to support you.
 If you or a loved one have been involved in an accident that has caused severe injuries, we will be here to assist you in arranging the appropriate rehabilitation and care to aid your recovery.

 In addition, we will always try to reduce the financial strain an accident can cause.
-Wherever possible, we will secure an interim payment at an early stage to ensure you are able to focus on your recovery, while we take care of your claim.
+Wherever possible, we will secure an interim payment at an early stage to ensure you are able to focus on your recovery.
 Interim payments are deducted out of the final amount you are awarded.

 HOW WE HELP WITH YOUR REHABILITATION

 The following steps should be taken following an accident but your first priority should always be your safety.
 You may require urgent medical attention and this should be sought straight away.

 - Note down where the accident happened and take photographs of the location and what caused the accident